rticommunity/connextdds-py/docs/source/building.rst

 ========================
 If you want to cache the build files, you can use wheels.

-1. Install the required python modules:
+1. Install the required Python modules:

 .. code-block:: shell

     $ pip install setuptools wheel cmake

-2. Clone the repo and submodules and enter the directory
+2. Clone the repository and submodules, and enter the directory.

 .. code-block:: shell

     $ git clone --recurse-submodules https://github.com/rticommunity/connextdds-py.git
     $ cd connextdds-py

-3. Set the environment variables
+3. Set the environment variables.

 .. code-block:: shell